jonnonz1/nz-statute-book/acts/public/1964/burial-and-cremation-act-1964.md

   - **health practitioner** has the same meaning as in section 5 of the Health Practitioners Competence Assurance Act 2003
   - **local authority** means a territorial authority within the meaning of the Local Government Act 2002
   - **manager** means the manager of a denominational burial ground
-  - **Maori burial ground** means any land set apart for the purposes of a burial ground under section 439 of the Maori Affairs Act 1953 or any corresponding former provision
+  - **Maori burial ground** means any land set apart for the purposes of a burial ground under section 338 of Te Ture Whenua Maori Act 1993 or any corresponding former provision
   - **medical practitioner** means a health practitioner who— (a) is, or is deemed to be, registered with the Medical Council of New Zealand continued by section 114(1)﻿(a) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medicine; and
     (b) holds a current practising certificate